pbougie/mac-dev-env/source/ruby-rails.html.md

 ### Verify the Installation

-To verify that you have correctly installed Ruby on Rails, execute the following command.
+To verify that you have correctly installed Ruby on Rails.
 It should display the version number.

 	rails -v